awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

   the input [encryption materials](structures.md#encryption-materials).
 - `GrantTokens`: this keyring's [grant tokens](#grant-tokens)

-If the call to [KMS GenerateDataKey](#kms-generatedatakey) does not succeed, OnEncrypt MUST NOT modify the [encryption materials](structures.md#encryption-materials) and MUST fail.
+If the call to [AWS KMS GenerateDataKey](#aws-kms-generatedatakey) does not succeed, OnEncrypt MUST NOT modify the [encryption materials](structures.md#encryption-materials) and MUST fail.

 If the call succeeds, OnEncrypt MUST verify that the response `Plaintext` length matches the specification of the [algorithm suite](algorithm-suites.md)'s Key Derivation Input Length field.
 If it does not, OnEncrypt MUST fail.
-If verified, OnEncrypt MUST do the following with the response from [KMS GenerateDataKey](#kms-generatedatakey):
+If verified, OnEncrypt MUST do the following with the response from [AWS KMS GenerateDataKey](#aws-kms-generatedatakey):

 - set the plaintext data key on the [encryption materials](structures.md#encryption-materials) as the response `Plaintext`.